AAE House Style Guide

 Spelling, Grammar & Punctuation

-AAE adopts english (UK) spelling, grammar and punctuation recommended by the Oxford English Dictionary
+AAE adopts english (UK) spelling (Oxford English Dictionary), grammar and punctuation

 • "Organize" not "organise"